 This crucial supply chain measure can assist you in determining how long it takes to turn your assets into cash flows.
 The three core ratios that comprise the cash-to-cash cycle KPI are the day’s inventory (DOI), days of payables (DOP), and days of receivables (DOR).

 2. Accurate Freight Bills

 Timely delivery of goods from supplier to warehouse or consumer is critical to your company’s success.
 Any inaccuracy that could lead to a loss of time or money is a waste of both.
-Billing accuracy is essential for profitability and customer satisfaction.
+Billing accuracy is essential for profitability and fulfilling customer demands.
 Hence, tracking this metric will assist you in identifying negative trends and improving shipping accuracy.
 Ultimately, helping your business to grow.

 3. Perfect Order Rate

 It is an important KPI for supply chain companies that work in various industries.
 The perfect order rate is a metric that measures how well you deliver orders without any issues.
 For profitability and customer pleasure, billing accuracy is crucial.
 Hence, you can use this indicator to spot poor patterns, improve shipment accuracy, and help your business grow.

 Days Sales Outstanding (DSO) is a KPI that assesses your ability to collect revenue from clients fast.
 A low or healthy DSO means fewer number of days for firms to manage their receivables.
 On the other hand, a higher DSO indicates that the corporation sells its product on credit to its clients.
 It can also cause a reduction in cash flow and profitability.
 Also, you will be able to earn revenue more rapidly and efficiently due to this.

 It aids firms in determining the frequency with which their merchandise is sold over time.
 For example, marketing and sales management, manufacturing planning, and process strategy are all predicted by this model.
 You can also compare your on-time shipping rates to others in your industry by calculating them.